 Both cannabis and hemp belong to the same plant species, only differing in the amount of THC and CBD.
 Hemp breeders use a variety of cultivation methods to ensure that their plants have the highest percentage of cannabidiol, without the addition of psychoactive THC.

-Hemp CBD flowers are the safest and most effective means of treating anxiety, depression, pain, high blood pressure, skin problems, and so on.
+Storing CBD Flower are the safest and most effective means of treating anxiety, depression, pain, high blood pressure, skin problems, and so on.
 They can be used in several ways, depending on which disease you want to treat.
 You can smoke, vape, or even eat them.
 If you are among the users who buy more hemp than they need, continue reading to learn about storing these precious buds.

 Sealing Glass Jars